cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

     * `cpus` number of CPUs.
     * `memory` amount of RAM, in MB.

+* `allowed_hosts` Which ESX hosts this server is allowed to be deployed on.
+If not set, all hosts will be allowed.

+* `allowed_clusters` Which ESX clusters this server is allowed to be deployed on.
+If not set, all clusters (including no cluster) will be allowed.
+If set, no hosts not in a cluster will be used.

+* `allowed_datastores` Which ESX datastores this server is allowed to be deployed on.
+This may limit the available hosts.
+If not set, all datastores will be allowed.

 * `networking` key-value server networking configuration.
     * `domain` the DNS suffix to use on this server.
     * `dns_servers` list of DNS servers.